 The variety is perfect for Zones 6-9.
 The Fuji, a Japanese cultivar derived from American stock, is a perennial favourite for fresh dining.

-Drought is not tolerated by this species.
+The Fuji apple tree does not tolerate drought.
 Early September is the best time to harvest.
 If refrigerated, it can be kept for up to six months.

 5. Lodi Apple

 The variety is perfect for Zones 3-8.
-They tend to bear fruit earlier than many other cultivars, which is an advantage if you want to start eating homegrown fruit before the fall.
+They tend to bear fruit earlier than many other cultivars, which is advantageous if you want to start eating homegrown fruit before the fall.
 Tree height can be 10-25”.

 6. Macoun Apple

 The variety is perfect for Zones 4-7.
 The Macoun, which has a whimsical name, is another cultivar that rivals the flavour of the McIntosh with highly delicious fruit.